What is included in my trip?

 What costs can I expect to incur during my stay at the Lodge?

 While all the necessities for your trip are covered, there are also many opportunities to purchase things at the Lodge.
-These items can include alcoholic beverages, tobacco, snack items, spa services, gift shop purchases, tackle or equipment from the Pro Shop, photography, telephone calls, specialty packing/delivery of your catch & your fishing license.
+These items can include alcoholic beverages, tobacco, snack items, private dining experiences, spa services, gift shop purchases, tackle or equipment from the Pro Shop, photography, specialty packing, processing & delivery of your catch.
 All purchases made throughout your stay can be charged to your room account which can be settled on the morning of your departure via Cash, Visa, MasterCard or American Express.

 How do I pay my bill at the Lodge?